Are there any documents that I can study or read prior to arrival that will help better prepare me for training?

 When RAP duty is completed, the participant must request a RAP Participation Verification Letter from the recruiter prior to departing for their gaining unit.
 The letter must be signed by the recruiting squadron commander certifying the dates of RAP duty as non-chargeable leave.
 Airmen must maintain a copy of the letter for their records before submitting it with Part III of their leave forms.
 Airmen who participated in RAP duty while on TDY or PCS status, must submit the letter with their travel vouchers.

 I recently had a baby, am I allowed to breastfeed during training?

 We make accomodations for women currently breastfeeding while attending COT/RCOT.
-Please click here to read the 23d Training Squadron policy letter on breastfeeding mothers.
+Click here

-I called the Commercial Ticket Office (CTO) to make my travel reservations to COT and they told me that there's no flights available during the arrival day reporting window.
+I called the Commercial Ticket Office (CTO) to make my travel reservations to COT and they told me that there are no flights available during the arrival day reporting window.
 What do I do?

 Contact the 23 TRS Assistant Director of Operations at (334) 953-0304 immediately if your flight will be arriving outside of the times stated on the Inprocessing/Reporting Instructions link on this website.